inkytonik/skink-vscode/README.md

 ## Features

 The Skink language server starts automatically when you open a C file.
+If you want to restart with a new version of Skink, use the 'Skink: Restart server' command.

 When a C file is opened or saved, Skink will be run to verify that file.
 Diagnostics will indicate the results of the verification.